 Aquatic pre-habilitation programs benefit not only joint-related surgery patients; the benefits can extend to cardiovascular, lung and weight loss surgeries, too.
 The PWC program is tailored to support the needs of the participant’s specific surgery and physical abilities.

-Interested in learning more?
-Please contact medical program leader Whitney Propps at 540-445-5388 or wpropps@culpeperwellness..org.
+Interested in learning more about Aquatic Prehab?
+Please contact training manager Whitney Propps at 540-445-5388 or email@example.com.